dgoldberg1900/finalProject/finalProject/documents/progressReport_v2.md

 3. **Research paper writing (IN PROGRESS)**

 ## Algorithmic Design and Implementation
 The algorithmic design and implementation phase is underway with Daniel covering the Kalman implementation and Andrew covering the Particle Filtering implementation.
-So far we have:

 ## Particle Filter Localization Algorithm